POSITION IDENTIFICATION

 Education: An Associate’s degree in electronics, computer science, computer information systems, or a related field or an equivalent number of college credit hours or relevant work or military experience with an emphasis in electronics, computing, or a related field is required.
 A Bachelor’s degree in electrical engineering, electronics, computer science, computer information systems, or a related field is preferred.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Experience: At least two years of technical work experience in servicing, maintaining, and troubleshooting electronic equipment, microcomputers, and/or software is required.
+Experience: At least two years of technical work experience in servicing, maintaining, and troubleshooting electronic equipment, computers, networks, and/or software is required.

 Skills: Effective interpersonal skills are required.
 A demonstrated knowledge of the principles of advanced electronics, including digital electronics, is required.
-The ability to maintain, troubleshoot, repair, calibrate, and install audiovisual systems is required.
-Skills in the use of hand tools and test equipment as well as general mechanical aptitude are required.
-Knowledge of video distribution, computer interfaces, and display systems are required.
+The ability to maintain, troubleshoot, repair, calibrate, and install audio-visual systems is required.
+Skills in hand tools, test equipment, and general mechanical aptitude are required.
+Knowledge of audio and video distribution, computer interfaces, networking, and display systems are required.
 Knowledge and practice of routine safety procedures and buildings and safety codes are required.
-Basic knowledge and understanding of computer systems is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Basic knowledge and understanding of computer and network systems is required.
 Experience in installing, programming, and troubleshooting Crestron control systems is preferred.
 Basic metal working and carpentry skills are preferred.
 The ability to read schematics and wiring diagrams is preferred.
-The ability to read blueprints and read and draw schematics and wiring diagrams is preferred.
+The ability to read blueprints and draw schematics and wiring diagrams is preferred.

 Certification: Crestron Technician certification is required or must be obtained within the first six months of employment.

 Effort: A valid driver’s license is required.
-This position requires the installation of audiovisual equipment, such as video projectors and ceiling loudspeakers in elevated locations.
+This position requires the installation of audio-visual equipment, such as video projectors and ceiling loudspeakers in elevated locations.
 This oftentimes requires carrying the equipment while climbing a ladder and wearing a tool belt for overhead installations.
+The use of scissor lifts and scaffolding is also possible.

 Other: Evening work and other scheduling variations may be required to accommodate installations or special project needs.